alitann/image_picker/README.md

 ## Description

-The application has property of
+Features of the application

+- Load multiple images from the gallery.
-- Taking images from your phone's storage or camera.
+- Load the image from the camera.
-- Generating  pdf file with selected images.
-- Setting images quality.
+- Reorder selected images before creating a collage.
+- Set image quality before selecting images.
-- Reordering selected images.
+- Reset the page to reselect the images.
-- Showing detail page of created pdf file and listing.
+- Showing warning if collage created or get failed.
+- List pdf files on the my list page.
-- Showing created pdf file with collage images.
+- Show the pdf collage file from the list.
-- Pdf file sharing.
+- Share the pdf file from the list.
-- Deleting existing pdf files on the application storage.
+- Delete the pdf file from the list.
 - Using bloc and repository pattern.

 ## Setup